VINAY-JAGETIYA/Steganography/README.md

 # Steganography
 Steganography is hiding messages beyond media like photos, to keep it and transfer securely.
-To keep it secure it is involves cryptography.
+To keep it secure it involves cryptography.